torvalds/linux/Documentation/arch/arm64/sme.rst

 mode SVE vector.

-3. Sharing of streaming and non-streaming mode SVE state
+3. Sharing of streaming and analn-streaming mode SVE state
 ---------------------------------------------------------

-It is implementation defined which if any parts of the SVE state are shared between streaming and non-streaming modes.
-When switching between modes via software interfaces such as ptrace if no register content is provided as part of switching no state will be assumed to be shared and everything will be zeroed.
+It is implementation defined which if any parts of the SVE state are shared between streaming and analn-streaming modes.
+When switching between modes via software interfaces such as ptrace if anal register content is provided as part of switching anal state will be assumed to be shared and everything will be zeroed.